-A volitional release was initiated on the evening of April 16 and concurrent with a projected increase in river flow to optimize survival during out-migration (Figure 1).
-A pre-sample of 200 juveniles prior to release verified >90% of individuals displayed visual signs of smoltification (identified by transitional and/or smolt stage).
+A volitional release was initiated on the evening of April 21 and concurrent with a forecasted rise in river flows in an attempt to optimize out-migration survival (Figure 1).
+A pre-release sample of 200 juveniles verified >90% of individuals displayed signs of smoltification (loss of parr marks, onset of silvery appearance, darkening dorsal surface, schooling behavior).

 Figure 1.
-Emigration (numbers based on PIT tag detections) vs. flow at Chewuch Acclimation Pond, 2015.
+Emigration (numbers based on PIT tag detections) vs. flow at Chewuch Acclimation Facility, 2016.